KallDozer/Project_Varns_Vazques_Weber/README.md

 **Table 1: Phase 1 Data**

 Phase 1 results show that on average vehicles stayed on the A10 for a total of 8 minutes and 38 seconds, with a min so small it's hard to calcualte in minutes and a max of 53 minutes and 17 seconds.
 It is far to assume that vehciles who had the highest average time in the system were stuck between intersections 10 and 13 of the model.
-In an attempt to fix this issue and determine if we could get the A10 to have minimum to no traffic hotspots we decided to develop a bypass that ran from intersection 10 to intersection 13.
+In an attempt to fix this issue and determine if we could get the A10 to have minimum to no traffic hotspots we decided to develop a bypass that is located betweeen intersection 9 and 10 and between  ran from intersection 10 to intersection 13.

 **PHASE 2**